Skip to content

 Go Solo If…

 • You’re earning under $2,000/month.
 At lower income levels, the math is harder to make work with agency commissions.
-Focus on growing your base first.
+Grow your base first.

 • You genuinely enjoy the business side.
-If marketing, chatting, and running the operation energizes you rather than drains you, there’s no reason to outsource what you enjoy and are good at.
+If marketing, chatting, and running operations energizes you rather than drains you, there’s no reason to outsource what you enjoy and are good at.

 • You value maximum control.
-If having other people involved in your business decisions genuinely stresses you out, solo might be your best path — at least for now.
+If having other people involved in your business decisions genuinely stresses you out, solo may be your best path for now.

 Consider an Agency If…

 • You’re earning $3,000+/month and plateaued.
-You’ve proven the concept, built an audience, but can’t break through to the next level alone.
-This is the classic inflection point.
+You’ve proven the concept and built an audience, but can’t break through to the next level alone.

 • You’re drowning in DMs.
-If subscriber messages are consuming your day and you can’t keep up, professional DM management is probably your highest-ROI investment right now.
+If subscriber messages are consuming your day and quality is suffering, professional DM management is likely your highest-ROI investment right now.

 • You’re burning out.
-If the workload is unsustainable, an agency isn’t a luxury — it’s a necessity for your longevity as a creator.
-You deserve to still be doing this in three years.
+If the workload is genuinely unsustainable, an agency isn’t a luxury — it’s how you stay in the game for the next three years.

 The Hybrid Approach

-There’s also a middle path many creators overlook: getting specific help without full-agency management.
+There’s a middle path many creators overlook: targeted help without full agency management.

 • Hire a virtual assistant for DM management at a flat rate (no commission)